ComposeCode/AWS-Solution-Architect-Associate-course-helper/chapter1/section1-1.md

 ## VPC: Virtual Private Cloud

-A Virtual privae cloud (VPC) is basically a virtual datacenter.
+A Virtual private cloud (VPC) is basically a virtual data center.
 It provides a virtual, dedicated network to your AWS account.
 It is logically isolated from other virtual networks in the AWS cloud.

 In order to pass the exam you need to have a very good understanding of VPC and you should be able to build one from memory.